webdivane/helpers/msg/README.md

 ``msg::get|set|put(); ``

 Serves the user messages (optional session use).
-Can use [Bootstrap alerts dismissable](http://getbootstrap.com/components/#alerts-dismissible) styles.
+Can use [Bootstrap alerts dismissable](http://getbootstrap.com/components/#alerts-dismissible) styles...

 ### Session ###
 The [msg.php](msg.php) class ***set*** & ***get*** methods trigger session use, while the ***put*** method just prints a message to the output.